David Modell: Personal life

 Modell lived in Baltimore with his second wife, Michel, and helped run Modell Ventures.
 Modell also had an older brother, John, who is a music composer/producer, and is president of Modular Entertainment, a music and multimedia production company.

 Modell served as chairman for 3ality Digital, Inc., which provides 3D entertainment solutions from image captures through broadcast, in any viewing platform, for various consumers.
 His brother, John, also serves as part of the company's Board Of Directors.

-Modell died on January 13, 2017, from lung cancer.
+Modell died on January 13, 2017 at age 56, from lung cancer.